cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 a markdown document.
 In case you have the choice we currently recommend you use Grammarly.

 ### Editors

-You will need likely multiple two editors as part of your research activities.
+You will likely need multiple editors as part of your research activities.
 This is motivated by the fact that we do lots of development on your local machine, but also do remote development via terminal access to a remote computer that does not have a GUI.
 In case